Slow living means consistent habits that help to manage overwhelm and stress. Here are my thoughts on the art of slow living.

 But our daily life especially during pandemic often runs away with us.
 And then we have to remind ourselves: slow down, do something – anything – to ease the anxiety and the uncertainty of days that all fade into each other.

-And how can we take these slow living ideals and translate them into our everyday routines?
+So how can we take these slow living ideals and translate them into our everyday routines?

 The art of slow living

-I believe slow living lays in our daily habits and routines.
+Slow living lays in our daily habits and routines.

-While a weekend spent clearing out your garage can be a life-changing catalyst, well-organized drawers won’t bring you much peace of mind if your days lack structure.
+While a weekend spent clearing out your garage can be a life-changing catalyst, well-organized drawers won’t bring you peace of mind if your days lack structure.

 And it’s only with small and consistent changes that we gain any long-lasting impact.
-Changes must be small to avoid overwhelm and that voice telling us, this just isn’t realistic.
+Changes must be small to avoid overwhelm and that voice telling us this just isn’t realistic.
 I just don’t have the time for it.